saidvandeklundert/learn/_posts/2021-09-1-rust-option-and-result.md

 thread 'main' panicked at 'called `Option::unwrap()` on a `None` value', src\main.rs:86:17
 </pre>

-Calling unwrap on an Option is quick and easy.
-Bot obviously, baking in the possibility of letting your program `panic` and crash is not the most elegant or safe approach.
+Calling unwrap on an Option is quick and easy but letting your program `panic` and crash is not a very elegant or safe approach.

 ## Option examples

 Let's look at some examples where you could use an Option.

-### passing an optional value to a function
+### Passing an optional value to a function

 ```rust
 fn might_print(option: Option<&str>) {